-Maintaining the skills of historic environment record staff is essential if they are to provide high-quality information and advisory services.
+Maintaining the skills of historic environment record staff is essential if they are to provide high-quality information and advisory services adhering to the relevant Standards and Guidance of the Chartered Institute for Archaeologists.
 They should therefore have access to relevant continuing professional development (CPD) and training.

-- a) Staff should include personnel with qualifications, experience, and membership of relevant professional bodies appropriate for managing an extended range of historic environment information resources. - b) A training plan to support continued staff development.
+- a.
+Staff should include personnel with qualifications, experience, and membership of relevant professional bodies appropriate for managing an extended range of historic environment information resources. - b.
+A training plan to support continued staff development. - c.
+The number of Full-Time Equivalent (FTE) staff should be commensurate with the level of service and volume of work required.

-Benchmark II: Infrastructure and support agreements for critical systems and a service continuity plan.
+Benchmark 11: Infrastructure and support agreements for critical systems and a service continuity plan.

-Sufficient space must be provided to allow the effective daily operation of the historic environment record, including provision for public access and for the storage of non-digital resources.
+Sufficient space must be provided to allow the effective daily operation of the historic environment record, including provision for public access and for the storage of non- digital resources.

-Robust data storage, security and risk management procedures must be implemented to protect against, detect and correct malicious behaviour so that critical technology and services are resilient to disruptive challenges such as cyber attacks.
+Robust data storage, security, risk management and disaster recovery procedures must be implemented to protect against, detect and correct malicious behaviour so that critical technology and services are resilient to disruptive challenges such as cyber attacks.
 All software must have clear and up-to-date system documentation, particularly where it is bespoke.

-- a) Policies for data and information system security that mitigate applicable threats. - b) Risk assessment and emergency preparedness plan to protect service continuity. - c) Arrangements for information system support. - d) A record of information use by visiting and remote enquirers to identify and trace any misuse of information supplied by the historic environment record. - e) Periodic review of support agreements.
+- a.
+Policies for data and information system security that mitigate applicable threats. - b.
+Risk assessment and emergency preparedness plan to protect service continuity. - c.
+Arrangements for information system support. - d.
+Robust data licensing processes in place to minimise the potential for the misuse of data provided by the historic environment record, and policies in place to enable action to be taken if data is found to be misused. - e.
+Periodic review of support agreements. - f.
+Compliance with current best practice digital security requirements.